-You may not even be aware that you have intimacy issues.
+You may not even be aware that you have fear of intimacy issues.
 If your partner raises the issue, don't overreact, or get angry or defensive.
 Ask yourself what fear of intimacy signs you may be displaying to your partner.
 Are you having communication issues -- or does the problem lie in a deeper fear of intimacy?

 Fear of intimacy are common and normal.
-If a fear of intimacy comes up in your relationship -- remember to treat your partner with grace: it can't be easy to be in a relationship with someone who withdraws and shies away from the genuine connection.
+If a fear of intimacy comes up in your relationship -- remember to treat your partner with grace.
+It can't be easy to be in a relationship with someone who withdraws and shies away from the genuine connection.
 In some cases fear of intimacy may even cause you to reject your partner's sincere love and affection.
 Many people who fear intimacy aren't able to recognize when their partners and loved ones are displaying genuine signs of affection.

-Here are some tips to help with overcoming intimacy issues:
+Here are some tips to help with overcoming fear of intimacy issues:

-- To begin overcoming fear of intimacy issues, be open to your partner's observations and concerns.
+- To begin overcoming fear of intimacy issues, be open to your partner’s observations and concerns.
 Be willing to talk openly and honestly about what is causing the fear of intimacy.
 Get help from a professional therapist if fear of intimacy issues become worse.

 - Start thinking about why you feel this way.
 Giving your feelings a name can help you to process your memories and experiences.
 When did your fear of intimacy begin?
 Can you remember the first time you realized you had an intimacy issue?

 - Be brave.
 Opening yourself to others, exposing your true self, and allowing yourself to be vulnerable, take courage.
 Learning to overcome your fear Intimacy is a leap of faith, where you jump and hope that someone will catch you.
 Don't let the fear of intimacy being there to keep you from taking that leap of faith.

 - Try cognitive behavioral therapy with a licensed therapist to heal your fear of intimacy.
 If you learn how to rework and reframe negative thoughts, you might be able to shut down your inner critic and gradually resolve your fear of intimacy with loved ones.